 Teamwork as a concept is relatively simple.
 Where team leaders find a challenge is in building positive behaviors that increase a team’s overall cohesiveness.
 This type of team-building is a continuous, rather than a one-time challenge.
 Take, for instance, the experience of a new team leader.

-Gregg will present 5 Behaviors of a Cohesive Team at HDI 2018.
+Gregg presented 5 Behaviors of a Cohesive Team at HDI Conference & Expo.

 Joanna had worked her way upward over five years from a level 1 support specialist to a team lead.
 On the way, she gained plenty of experience working within a team and observed ways to lead a team.
 Now, she had been promoted to team leader and given the challenge to take charge of a desktop support team that suffered higher employee turnover and lower customer service scores than other groups.

 She knew the problem of turnover was one of her biggest challenges.
 While many of the team members who were leaving were moving up or elsewhere within the company—a form of “positive attrition”—the effect on the remainder of her team was noticeable.
 Joanna initially had a difficult time keeping the remaining team members focused and productive.
 In addition to their regular tasks and goals, they were taking over responsibilities shared by the former team members while new team members were brought up to speed.

 When she asked her manager, Judy, for advice, Judy suggested meeting one of the most important goals, increasing customer service scores.
 To do that, the manager pointed out, Joanna needed to refocus her team and get them moving forward together.
 Judy suggested that Joanna observe how her team interacted.